Thursday, November 26, 2020

 “...Yeah, why are you getting geared up again?”
 Nayleen asked.
 “I thought you were just getting dressed so you weren’t in the buff anymore.
 Not that I mind, even if they apparently do.”
 She hooked a thumb towards Sairek and Cyial for emphasis.
 Sairek stuck his tongue out at her.

-“Are… you sure you’re up for this?”
+“Are… you sure you’re up for this though?”
 Sairek cautioned him.
-“It hasn’t even been a full day since you were unable to walk without help.”
+“It hasn’t even been a full day since you were unable to even stand without help.”

 “Bruises still hurt like a bitch, but I’m fine for now.”
 Varhi said.
 His eyes glared, but not necessarily because of what Sairek said.
-There was a particular glint of inner anger in his eyes.
+There was a particular glint of inner determination within his eyes.
 “Besides, I have some payback that needs delivering.
-I think I will be able to rest more easily once I get to… let myself go loose for a little bit.
-You understand?”
+I think I will be able to rest more easily once I get to… let myself go loose for a little bit if we get the opportunity to.
+Do you understand?”

-“No, but I have a feeling I am about to find out soon, if not today, then tomorrow.”
+“No, but I have a feeling I am about to find out soon, if not today, then tomorrow or the day after.”
 Sairek replied.

 “I won't do anything that is unnecessary, but… oh!
 I'd almost forgotten.”
 Varhi paused and moved back towards his tent, rummaging through gear which he had left inside of it.
 “Can I borrow you and your staff for a moment?
 I need some water.”
 He said.